Service Week FAQ

 Each organization creates and leads its own retreat program, and has access to all Omega amenities as part of their retreat.
-Grantee organizations use Service Week to develop strategic plans for the future, cultivate relationships among their board members, re-engage with their mission statements, heal organizational rifts, deepen staff cooperation, and enjoy some much-needed peace and relaxation.
+Selected organizations use Service Week to develop strategic plans for the future, cultivate relationships among their board members, re-engage with their mission statements, heal organizational rifts, deepen staff commitment, and enjoy some much-needed peace and relaxation.

 Who attends Service Week?

 Our goal is to invite groups covering a broad range of social issues and to have representation from organizations working at the local, statewide, national, and global levels.
 Over the past ten years, we have welcomed more than 200 organizations that work to create a more compassionate and sustainable world.

 What does the retreat include?

 The retreat consists of a 2-day, 2-night retreat at Omega, including simple accommodations, meals, meeting space, and access to campus amenities.
 Each organization designs its own retreat according to its needs.
 In addition, each organization may request 1 hour of consulting during the retreat from the New York Council of Nonprofits (NYCON), representatives of which will be available on campus.
 There is no charge for this 1-hour consultation.